 8.4 Breach of these Terms and Conditions.
-Institutional Licensees and Authorized Users agree that Artstor shall in no way be liable for any loss, injury, claim, liability, damages, costs, or attorneys’ fees arising out of or in connection with the violation by the Institutional Licensee or Authorized User of these Terms and Conditions of Use.
+Institutional Licensees and Authorized Users agree that ITHAKA shall in no way be liable for any loss, injury, claim, liability, damages, costs, or attorneys’ fees arising out of or in connection with the violation by the Institutional Licensee or Authorized User of these Terms and Conditions of Use.
 Individual Authorized Users shall be held responsible for any and all liability and costs incurred for any violations by them of the Terms and Conditions of Use.

 8.5 Hardware and Internet Access.
-Institutional Licensee and Authorized Users are solely responsible for establishing and maintaining hardware and internet connections to provide access to, use, transmit, and display the Content and the Artstor Platforms.
+Institutional Licensee and Authorized Users are solely responsible for establishing and maintaining hardware and internet connections to provide access to, use, transmit, and display the Content and the Artstor Platform.

 9 Intellectual Property Rights.